SAZZAD1Q2/Hello-Microverse/README.md

 ### Run tests

-To run tests, run the following command:
+To run tests, run the following commands:

 ### Deployment